+Support for apostrophes was not added until FEBio version 2.1.

 FEBio continues to read some older formats, but they are considered to be obsolete.

 In future versions of FEBio rigid surfaces will be automatically picked to be the master.